adujardin/docker-jetpack-sdk/README.md

-# JetPack SDK in Docker for simple and clean flashing of a Jetson TX2
+# JetPack SDK in Docker for simple and clean flashing

 This repository is connected to the description as a medium.com article at: